• Skip to main content

 mix and cover

 13. Check if the potato is soft cooked.
-You can add more water if needed at this stage to adjust the consistency.
+You can add more hot water if needed at this stage to adjust the consistency.

 soft cooked potato

-14. Crush ½ teaspoon kasuri methi in your palms and add it to the gravy.
+14. Crush ½ to 1 teaspoon kasuri methi in your palms and add it to the gravy.
 Stir and mix.
 Check salt and spice.
 Add more salt if needed.
 If you like to make it more hot, you can cut a green chili and add it at this stage.

 add kasuri methi